angelside/zebra-password-changer-cli-nim/README.md

 > ⚠️ You must compile it yourself until any binary is released.

-This tool is build with **Nim** programming language.
-For binary compilation you can use below command inside the tool root directory. _The custom compilation settings in the `config.nims` file will be used._ The command will create `./bin/zebra-password-changer` binary file.
+This cli tool is build with **Nim** programming language.
+For binary compilation you need to install [nim toolchain](https://nim-lang.org/install.html) and you can use below command inside the tool root directory. _The custom compilation configurations in the `config.nims` file will be used._ The command will create `./bin/zebra-password-changer` binary file.

+Default compilation

 ```bash
 $ nim c ./src/app.nim
 ```

-For custom binary file name
+Custom binary file name sample

 ```bash
 $ nim c -o:./bin/my-super-duper-cli-app ./src/app.nim